 Backhouse Solicitors are here to help

-If you have a question about how to cope with staffing issues during bad weather then our expert employment law solicitors are here to help.
+If you have a question about how to manage staffing issues during bad weather then our expert employment law solicitors are here to help.
 We can give one-off advice or help you put a Bad Weather policy in place and communicate it to your staff to avoid unnecessary disruption to your business.
 Contact us today book a free initial consultation with one of our friendly team.

 Tel: 01245 893400